Skip to main content

 With a couple of exceptions, the live action Disney films of this era are not especially well remembered now, and a younger audience today would probably also find this lacking in excitement.
 But then the action highlights do include the two heroes hiding under some leaves and, later on, walking slowly across a bridge!

 The film is mostly studio-bound in its first half, with interior sets standing in for exteriors and models used for its ships.
 This studio material was filmed at Pinewood Studios in England.
-In the film's second half there is more use of locations, with exteriors filmed in the west of Scotland.
+In the film's second half there is more use of real locations.

 The casting is a little hit and miss.
 Finch is fine as the rugged outlaw highlander Alan Breck Stewart and James MacArthur is adequate in the less interesting role of David Balfour.
 MacArthur was cast because he was under contract to Disney, but Scottish accents are something that American actors should never be asked to attempt.